2026 수특 영독연 14강 변형문제 (1-9번)

 Once in a ____ you might imagine a smell that isn’t actually around you.

-You can ____ with this yourself.
+You ____ play with this yourself.

 7 대표성 편향과 과도한 낙관주의

-Overoptimism may be partially explained by ____ bias.”
+Overoptimism may ____ partially explained by “representativeness bias.”

 Representativeness bias is the result of a heuristic whereby individuals ____ from particular “representative” cases, even when better general statistical information exists.

-It is easy to ____ why the representativeness heuristic might be useful in everyday reasoning — specific information is often more accurate or more useful than general information, and favoring it may represent a useful cognitive shortcut when assessing probabilities.
+It is easy to see why the representativeness heuristic might be useful in everyday reasoning — specific information is often more accurate or more useful than general information, and favoring it ____ represent a useful cognitive shortcut when assessing probabilities.

-In this case, even if they believe they are average drivers, they will systematically underestimate the probability that they will be involved in an accident, ____ the representativeness heuristic will have generated an underestimation of the probability that average drivers are involved in accidents.
+In ____ case, even if they believe they are average drivers, they will systematically underestimate the probability that they will be involved in an accident, because the representativeness heuristic will have generated an underestimation of the probability that average drivers are involved in accidents.

 9 Francis William Aston의 생애

-Aston’s main work, for which he received the Nobel Prize for chemistry in 1922, was on the design ____ use of the mass spectrograph, which was used to clear up several outstanding problems and became one of the basic tools of the new atomic physics.
+Aston’s main work, for which he received the Nobel Prize for chemistry in 1922, was on the design and ____ of the mass spectrograph, which was used to clear up several outstanding problems and became one of the basic tools of the new atomic physics.

 2026 수능특강 영독연 13강 변형문제 (1~9번)